糖心原创

 About the session

-We'll highlight the key features of each resource and show you how to structure a search using a variety of search techniques to help you get the best results.
+We'll highlight the key features of each resource and show you how to access, use, and search them effectively, to help you get the best results.

 Dates and times